fastmcp-me/iceberg-mcp/README.md

 </div>

-IcebergMCP is a [Model Context Protocol](https://modelcontextprotocol.io/) (MCP) server that allows interacting with your [Apache Iceberg](https://iceberg.apache.org/) Lakehouse via natural language in Claude, Cursor, or any other MCP client.
+IcebergMCP is a [Model Context Protocol](https://modelcontextprotocol.io/) (MCP) server that lets you interact with your [Apache Iceberg](https://iceberg.apache.org/) Lakehouse using natural language in Claude, Cursor, or any other MCP client.

 <video src="https://github.com/user-attachments/assets/907180f3-27ad-401a-9fa0-f3178cd290de"></video>